Difference Between AAS and AS

 AAS vs AS

-The range of AAS subject wise programs is very wide, and students are free to choose according to their will.
+The range of AAS subject-wise programs is very wide, and students are free to choose according to their will.

 Associate of Science is a non-laboratory program that offers general education.
-This degree is composed for the students who are eager to have a 4 years degree.
+This degree is composed for students who are eager to have a 4 years degree.

 It can be categorised as social work, and the credits earned in the program are transferable for a bachelor’s degree.